Skip to main content

 Google Workspace

-• Access to a FormKiQ Advanced or Enterprise installation, including administrative access
+• Access to a FormKiQ Advanced or Enterprise installation, including administrative access.

-• Administrative access to a Google Workspace
+• Administrative access to Google Workspace.

 You will need these specific configuration values: